brettz9/imf/README.md

 1. Support JSONP (allowing for multi-line template strings or other deviants from non-JSON syntax like single quotes).
 1. Support localStorage (or indexedDB) for locales
+1. Reference <https://www.npmjs.com/package/flat> in docs for those who'd like to easily migrate to a flattened version later (either of which are compatible).